AmgiOS/babyfeed-privacy/terms.md

 - You have the right to know, delete, and opt-out
 - We do NOT sell your personal information
-- Contact privacy@babyfeed.app to exercise rights
+- Contact amgiosdev@gmail.com to exercise rights

 ### 12.4 COPPA (US Users)